emarcey/cicerone/glossary/breweries.md

 * **Paulaner:** brewery in Munich, Germany, originated by monks following the rule of Saint Franciscus of Paula
 	* In 1774, they brewed the first Doppelbock, called Sanct Pater Bier (Salvator)
 	* In 1896, they received sole rights to the name "Salvator," forcing other doppelbocks to change their name
+* **Pilsner Urquell:** Czech brewery, based in Pilsen, which brewed a pale lager in 1842, enabled by the town's soft water.
+	* Originally founded as Bürger Brauerei
+	* This lager became known as the Pilsner, and is the origin of all such styles
+	* Did not trademark until 1859, by which point many imitations were on the market
+	* 1898, trademarked "the original pilsner," or, in Czech: Pilsner Urquell
+		* also renamed the brewery
 * **Rochefort:** Trappist Brewery in Wallonia at Abbaye Notre-Dame de Saint-Remy in Rochefort, [Trappist Breweries](obsidian://open?vault=cicerone&file=modules%2Fbelgian%2F12__trappist_breweries)
 * **Rodenbach Brewery:** Belgian brewery founded in Roesalare in 1821.
 Famous for its Flanders Red Ale.
 	* Eugene Rodenbach worked at a brewery in England in the 1870s and came back with porter-ish beer